Walt Bogdanich

 Walt Bogdanich (born October 10, 1950) is an American investigative journalist and three-time recipient of the Pulitzer Prize.

-Life
+Biography

-Bogdanich graduated from the University of Wisconsin-Madison in 1975 with a degree in political science.
+Bogdanich graduated from the University of Wisconsin–Madison in 1975 with a degree in political science.
 He received a master's in journalism from Ohio State University in 1976.

-Bogdanich is assistant editor for the New York Times Investigations Desk and an adjunct professor at the Columbia University Graduate School of Journalism.
+Bogdanich is assistant editor for The New York Times Investigations Desk and an adjunct professor at the Columbia University Graduate School of Journalism.
 Before joining The Times in 2001, he was an investigative producer for 60 Minutes on CBS and for ABC News.
 Previously, he worked as an investigative reporter for The Wall Street Journal.